dailydotdev/docs/src/pages/faqs.md

         <p>Our weekly reading goals run from Monday to Sunday.</p>
         <p><strong>At midnight (GMT) your weekly reading goal progress is reset</strong>, and you start again.</p>
         <p>Whatever rank you achieved the week before will be shown and you will see progress indicators towards repeating it.</p>
-        <p>Bear in mind that we only count 1 article each day towards your reading goal, so even if you read 100 articles one day and then 0 the next day, you will only get 1 day counted towards your weekly reading goal.</p>
+        <p>Bear in mind that we only count 1 post each day towards your reading goal, so even if you read 100 posts one day and then 0 the next day, you will only get 1 day counted towards your weekly reading goal.</p>
 </details>